 Ingredients: Serves 1-2 people.

-A handful of fresh Mint, pick the leaves from stem and tear the leaves into large pieces( mine is a big handful) I love mint.
+- A handful of fresh Mint, pick the leaves from the stem and tear the leaves into large pieces( mine is a big handful) I love mint.

 Using a small saucepan dry cook the mince, I add a small amount of water to stop it from sticking.